jsg71/Deep-Hedging/README.md

 * [Machine Learning based Portfolio Selection](#Machine-Learning-based-Portfolio-Selection-and-Asset-Pricing)
 * [Canonical Correlation Analysis](#Canonical-Correlation-Analysis)

-# Key Ideas
+# Quote

-This part is for the asset allocation part, the first will be for model free derivatives hedging.

 One should avoid solving more difficult intermediate problems when solving a target problem.
 Vladimir Vapnik, Statistical Learning Theory, 1998

+# Key Ideas
-We are looking to allocate to assets or strategies in a manner that is better than the current state of the art and to get RL working in real world finance, where we would argue this had not yet happened.

-There are many MDP problems in finance, stochastic optimal control, many which are impractical or require a model of the environment.
-Applications are myriad and range from investment/ consumption decisions, derivative hedging, algorithmic trading, inventory management.
+We are looking to allocate to assets or strategies in a manner that is better than the current state of the art and to get RL working in real world finance.
+Reinforcement learning is a method for solving MDP's in a model free fashion.
+There are many MDP problems in finance and a whole mathematical methodology such as stochastic optimal control.
+Applications are myriad and range from investment/ consumption decisions, derivative hedging, algorithmic trading and inventory management.
+Solutions may have particular value when there is path dependency on an agent's decisions into the future.

-RL is a manner of solving MDP’s without already having a model of the environment.
+In the derivative hedging method of finance, problems are usually solved in a step-wise fashion...often by calculating or adjusting the greeks, or in more awkward cases by monte carlo methods.
+Recent paper's hint at the ability to directly learn a hedging strategy in a greek free fashion from a simulation of the environment.
+In other words rather than a 2 step process - model the environment, solve the model, we can go straight from simulation to hedging, including where there are difficult real life problems such as transaction costs and path dependency and indeed complex risk adjusted functions of our final distribution of returns that we wish to maximise.

-In an allocation decision within Finance we have possibly the most difficult environment.
-This is partially observed, noisy, non-stationary and quickly reacts to new scenarios.
-Time also plays a key role and decisions may have long term consequences.
-Within finance we have one instance of our data, we do not get to replay history again and again and so supervised learning methods applicable to for example visual classification problems may be less suitable.
+Allocation decisions within Finance lie within a most difficult environment.
+It is partially observed, noisy, and non-stationary, there may be outliers and regimes.
+Time also plays a key role and decisions again may have long term consequences.
 In contradistinction to standard methods we are not looking to apply single period prediction and then combine these predictions using an optimiser.
-This is akin to supervised learning, but also in the real world consequences have long term effects and indeed actions taken may be reacted to by the environment.
+This is akin to supervised learning, but in the real world our actions may have long term effects and indeed actions taken by our agents may be reacted against by the environment.

-Most standard methods even now are single period and two stages, this involves two sets of parameters and indeed forecast error is not utility, and we may thus have the wrong target.
-Other works give up upon some of our ability to predict and are thus heuristic and perhaps pessimistic but practical methods for allocation decisions.
+Most standard methods are single period and represent a two stage process, this involves two sets of parameters and forecast error is not utility, so we may even be optimising the wrong target.
+Other works give up upon some of our ability to predict and are thus more heuristic but more practical methods for allocation decisions, albeit pessimistic.

 An information bottleneck is created between the supervised forecast error minimisation and the subsequent forecasts which are then used by an optimiser (some argue that this also serves as an error maximiser and indeed has its own parameters to be found).
 Given the noise inherent within finance and the fact that predictions are either very weak or indeed only exist for small windows of time then this makes the two stage process even more problematic.